mwenclubhouse/python-queueup-bot/README.md

 ```bash
 python3 bin/queueup-bot
 ```
-Please note that your working directory must be the root of the file so it can access the .env file.
+Please note that your working directory must be the root of the file, so it can access the .env file.
 I would recommend using Pycharm for this project.

+## Permissions to Set for the bot
+1. Move Members
+2. Read Message History
+3. Manage Messages
+4. Add Reactions
+5. Embed Links
+6. Send Messages
+7. Manage Emojis
+8. Manage Channels
+9. View Channels

+Also enable Privileged Gateway Intents.
+- This gives the bot more control over getting members inside a server.

 ## Installation [Production]
 You can install it using the following command